 Setting up a wired network, or ethernet, is fairly straight forward.
-The Galaxy 3 Plus/Fire's mainboard has a built in network card.
+The Galaxy 3 Plus/Fire's Raspberry PI has a built in network card.
 You will need to have a properly set up router first.

-- 1. Run an Ethernet cable from the router to the machine. - 2.
-Slide the Ethernet cable between the upper and lower cabinets in the back of the Galaxy 3 Plus/Fire. - 3.
-Plug the Ethernet cable into the motherboard. - 4.
-Go into the setup mode by pressing the Service Button on the IOB. - 5.
-Select Communications. - 6.
-Select Connections Setup.
-Choose Ethernet. - 7.
-Make sure Enabled is toggled "YES". - 8.
-Make sure Internet is toggled "YES".

-- 9. For ease of use, make sure IP Setting is set to "Auto (DHCP)".
-This will configure all the other Internet settings for you.

-- 10.Once setup, Return to Previous Menu.
+- 1 Run an Ethernet cable from the router to the machine. - 2 Slide the Ethernet cable between the upper and lower cabinets in the back of the Galaxy 3 Plus/Fire. - 3 Plug the Ethernet cable into the motherboard. - 4 Go into the setup mode by pressing the Service Button on the IOB. - 5 Select Communications. - 6 Select Connections Setup.
+Choose Ethernet. - Make sure Enabled is toggled "YES". - Make sure Internet is toggled "YES". - 7 For ease of use, make sure IP Setting is set to "Auto (DHCP)".
+This will configure all the other Internet settings for you. - 8 Once setup, return to the main Communications Menu. - 9 Select LeagueLeader Setup. - 10 Connection Method should be already selected for you, select LeagueLeader Account Settings. - 11 Input your LeagueLeader FTP Settings. - 12 Once all finished, select Return to Previous Menu. - 13 Select Perform Update.

-- 11. Select LeagueLeader Setup.

-- 12. Connection Method should be already selected for you, select LeagueLeader Account Settings.

-- 13.Input your LeagueLeader FTP Settings.

-- 14.Once all finished, select Return to Previous Menu.

-- 15. Select Perform Update.